 MISO's role and responsibilities can be compared to those of an air traffic controller.
 Air traffic controllers are responsible for ensuring planes get from point A to point B safely and reliably 24/7/365.
 They don't own the planes, they don't own the runways, they don't own the terminals.
 They simply manage the movement of planes.

-MISO manages the movement of electrons across the bulk electric system 24/7/365.
+MISO manages the movement of electrons across the bulk electric system in its region 24/7/365.
 From generation to transmission.
 MISO does not own the generators, the transmission towers, or the transmission lines.
 Our members do.

 MISO makes sure the right amount of electricity is generated and transmitted to our member utilities who are responsible for delivering the power to their customers.

 During abnormal conditions, such as severe weather, MISO grid operators may need to rely on a set of procedures or "tools" to keep power flowing and protect the bulk electric system.
 For example, severe weather can impact fuel supplies or knock generators and/or transmission lines offline.
 Scenarios like these may require the implementation of emergency procedures to maintain reliability.
 MISO's emergency procedures provide operators with additional resources not available under normal grid conditions.
 These include, but are not limited to, accessing reserve and/or emergency generation, working with members to reduce power usage, and importing emergency power.
 As a last resort, operators may need to temporarily interrupt power to consumers in order to avoid wide-spread outages and protect the system from long-term damage.
 This step, known in the electric industry as load shed, is rarely used.